nikita-chistyakov/Sentiment_Analysis_NLP/README.md

 ## Simplify text
 The processor library includes a variety of steps for working with natural language data.

-Let’s try out one of the most frequently-used steps.
+This is one of the most frequently-used steps.

-Return to the Flow, and open the Prepare recipe that produces the IMDB_train_prepared dataset.
+In the Flow, the Prepare recipe produces the IMDB_train_prepared dataset.

-Open the dropdown for the text column.

-Select Simplify text.

-Select the options to Stem words and Clear stop words.
+- To simplify text, I selected the options to Stem words and Clear stop words.

-Click Run, and open the output dataset.
+- Created the output dataset.

-Dataiku screenshot of the simplify text processor in a Prepare recipe.
-Important

-Dataiku suggested the Simplify text processor because it auto-detected the meaning of the text column to be natural language.

-Train a new session of models
+# Trained a new session of models
-With a simplified text column, let’s train a new session of models.
+I trained a new session of models with a simplified text column.

-Return to the previous modeling task.
-You can find it in the Lab tab of the right sidebar of the output dataset or the Visual Analyses page (G + A).

-Click Train.

-Name the session cleaned.

-Click Train again.

-Dataiku screenshot of a dialog for training a model.
-Important

-In the training dialog, Dataiku alerts us that the training data is different from the previous session.

-In this case, cleaning the text led to only very minimal (if any) improvements over the baseline effort.
+- In this case, cleaning the text led to only very minimal (if any) improvements over the baseline effort.
 This does not mean, however, that this was not a worthwhile step.
-We still significantly reduced the feature space without any loss in performance.
+I still significantly reduced the feature space without any loss in performance.

-Dataiku screenshot of the results of a second model.
+### The results of a second model
-Formulas for feature generation
+- Logistic regression (baseline) : 0.869
+- Random forrest (baseline) : 0.810

-Next, let’s try some feature engineering.
+#### Next, I tried feature engineering

+Steps for feature generation:

-Return to the Prepare recipe.
+- Return to the Prepare recipe.
+- Click + Add a New Step at the bottom left.
+- Search for and select Formula.
+- Name the output column length.
+- Copy-paste the expression length(text) to calculate the length in characters of the movie review.
+- Click Run, and open the output dataset again.

-Click + Add a New Step at the bottom left.
+- Click + Add a New Step at the bottom left.

 Search for and select Formula.